petergridge/Irrigation-V5/README.md

 ### Would you like more language support?
 Can you help with a translation?
 Contact me!
 Create a PR, contact me using the community link above, or raise and issue on github.

-### Latest Change
+### Coming in V5.3.3
-* Addded support for watering time to be supplied using a sensor
+* Custom Card deployed with this component, no need to install separately.
+Uninstall the HACS Custom Card.
-* Fix issue with rain sensor
+* Custom Card updated each zone setting can be expanded independently.
-* Fixed issue with next run attribute
+* Fixed issue with WeatherHistory Frequency and water adjustment.
-* Resolve incorrect next run for numeric frequency where scheduled run did not proceed
+* Added support for RainBird controller
 * Add scheduled/manual options for program simulation

 # Irrigation Component V5 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>